sajal2692/data-science-portfolio/readme.md

 I also dabble in all other kinds of technology.
 You can find a general portfolio [here](https://github.com/sajal2692/general-portfolio/blob/master/README.md).

 If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at contact@sajalsharma.com.

-### Python 2 to Python 3

-Currently, most (if not all) of the project notebooks use Python 2.
-I'm currently in the process of updating these to Python 3.
-Estimated time of completion of these updates is Q1 2022.
-Contributions for these version updates are welcome. :)

 ### Support My Work